 How to Care for a Cooling Pillow

-Proper care helps maintain airflow and comfort over time.
+Proper care helps maintain airflow and performance over time.

 - Use a breathable pillow protector